 With every student/athletes health and safety as top priority, please reach out to your head coach on practice schedules and the latest information.
-The CUSD will provide guidance when the sports seasons will commence, and the Athletic Director will announce scheduled dates and guildelines for safe sport.
+We will continue to rely on our CUSD and Athletic Director to provide guidance for scheduled dates and guidelines for safe sport.

 Stay safe and Go Capo XC!

 Welcome to the CAPO Valley XC Booster Club!

 The new 2021 cross country season has already shown signs of great success for both the boys’ and girls’ teams!
 I, as well as my fellow board members, are excited for the rest of the cross-country season!
 Last year was a year most will never forget and came with its own set of challenges, however; the athletes of CAPO Valley cross country are amazing and showed their dedication to the sport by never giving up!
 It is with their dedication to the sport of cross country, we, as parents, board members, and coaches will do everything possible to make their experience as a CAPO Valley XC athlete something that will create memories to last a lifetime.

 On behalf of the CAPO Valley XC Booster Club, I would like to encourage you to volunteer and help support the athletes of the CAPO Valley cross country team.

 As a parent, I encourage new parents and returning parents to get involved with the CAPO XC boosters and your athletes’ team.
 Volunteering my time with cross country at CAPO Valley has been rewarding.
 Programs like these need volunteers and the support of parents to remain viable.